rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

         - `'none'` : Disable sider controlling.
     - Set to `false` to skip creating slider.
 - `scroller` : Configuration of scroller behavior.
+    - `scroller.threshold` : Minimal movement to scroll.
+Set `0` to scroll immediately.
     - `scroller.slidingDeceleration` : Deceleration of slow down when dragging released.
         - Set `false` to disable it.
     - `scroller.backDeceleration` : Deceleration of pull back when out of bounds.